 insert_rows() expects an input of rows, which happens to be the same data type that

 fetch_rows() outputs.
 That means we could "fetch" rows from source A and "insert" those rows into destination B in only two lines of code.
-Moving data in the opposite direction is just as easy since each of our sources share the same methods.
+Moving data in the opposite direction is just as easy.
+Isn't it great when we all agree on standard libraries?

 SQL Database Client